What equipment do you need for a solar power system?

-Around the globe, more homeowners are electing to install solar power systems.
+Around the globe, more and more homeowners are electing to install residential solar power systems.
 Their motivation is to reduce long-term energy costs while minimizing their carbon footprint.
-Clean, renewable, and affordable, solar energy is clearly the energy of the future as witnessed by the rapid growth throughout North America, Europe, China, and even India.

-According to Yale Environment 360, solar power capacity expanded by a whopping 29.3% in 2017 and growth is expected to continue in the coming years.
+According to a report by SEIA, a record amount of residential solar capacity was installed in Q3 2019, and overall growth for 2019 is estimated at 23%, with growth expected to continue in the coming years.
 This rapid development has stemmed mostly from improvements in the efficiency and lower cost of the latest solar power systems.

 What is a solar panel system?

 Roof-mounted solar panel systems absorb and convert the energy-packed photons of natural sunlight into a usable energy form.
-The solar panel systems are often referred to as a PV or photovoltaic solar power systems.
+The solar panel systems are often referred to as PV, or photovoltaic, solar power systems.

 What are the main components of a solar panel system?

 Understanding the components of a solar power system is the first step.
-The components of a home solar power or PV system are:
+The components of a home solar power system include:

-The two types of solar panels most suitable for residential solar installations are monocrystalline and polycrystalline.
-These perform similarly although the monocrystalline is slightly more efficient and a little more expensive.
+The two types of solar panels most suitable for residential solar installations are monocrystalline and polycrystalline panels.
+These perform similarly, although the monocrystalline is slightly more efficient and a little more expensive.